7 Important Reasons To Turn Back During An Adventure

 2. Trail Conditions

 Mount Mansfield is the highest peak in the state of Vermont.
 It is located in the town of Stowe, VT which is 129 miles from Montreal.
 This mountain is very different from others in the Northeast.
 Whereas most summit trails are covered with dirt terrain, Mansfield is mostly rock.
-Two years ago, I attempted the summit to add the mountain to my growing list of U.S. State High Peaks.
+In 2013, I attempted the summit to add the mountain to my growing list of U.S. State High Peaks.
 However, the weather on Mt Mansfield had other plans for me that day.
 It had rained heavily the night before as well as that morning which made the rock surfaces on the trails very slippery and the hiking treacherous.
 While the trekking poles helped, I was slipping all over the place and a serious injury seemed to be only a fall away.
 On the upper reaches of the mountain, you are required to navigate a number of rock chutes and also do some light rock climbing.
 I got to nearly 400 feet from the summit that cloudy day, but made the hard but wise decision to turn around.
 It was just too dangerous for my liking.
 This past summer, I went back up to Stowe with a few of my climbing friends for a second attempt at the Mt Mansfield hike.
 While foggy, the trail conditions were perfect and we got up and down quickly, and most importantly, safely!

-This past summer, a few of my British and Irish adventure buddies and I attempted to do the UK National 3 Peaks Challenge.
+In 2015, a few of my British and Irish adventure buddies and I attempted to do the UK National 3 Peaks Challenge.
 If you are not familiar with the challenge, the goal is to hike the highest peaks in Scotland, England, and Wales, all in 24 hours.
 The entire distance hiked is approximately 26 miles and it is a must for anyone who loves a good adventure.
 After taking an overnight train from England to Scotland, our first peak to climb was Ben Nevis.
 We successfully climbed Scotland’s highest peak in excellent time.
 On our van ride to Scafell Pike, the highest peak in England, and the next stop on our adventure, I began to feel very ill.
 I’ll save you the unpleasant details but I questioned whether I would be able to complete the challenge with the group.
 We finally reached Scafell Pike after nearly 5 hours of driving.
 I was in very poor shape.
 I began to aggressively hydrate as well as take in much needed carbohydrates.
 I wasn’t ready to give up on the challenge just yet but would see how I felt on the climb up the mountain.
 After approximately 30 minutes into our walk it was clear that I would not continue climbing with the group.
 I would have put myself, and more importantly my friends, in danger.
 I made the difficult but smart decision to turn back.

 As disappointed as I was that I did not complete the challenge, I do know that the mountains will always be there and I will have the opportunity to come back to climb another day!
 Perhaps I will give it another try soon!